-Objective: To impart soft skills to develop the future career and understand the real life.
+Objective: To impart soft skills to develop the learner's future career and understand the real life.

-Outcome: After learning the course, the learners may understand the mannerism, and code of conduct in work places.
+Outcome: After learning the course, the learners may understand the quantitative aptitudes, goal setting and execution and developing in mannerism in work places.